 Thurston Lava Tube Trail

 The Thurston Lava Tube Trail is short and easy.
 It is best to do this hike before 9 am or after 4 pm.
-If you do it between those hours, you will find lots of other people on the trail.
+If you do it between those hours, you will find many other people on the trail.

 The lava tube is lit between 8 am and 8 pm.
-If you visit outside those hours, you should take a flashlight.
+If you visit outside those hours, you should take a flashlight or headlamp.

 Location: Hawaii Volcanoes National Park